Profile: Former Gambian President Yahya Jammeh

 Later, he also claimed that he could cure infertility among women.

 Mr Jammeh was also known for his virulent opposition to gay rights, having once threatened to behead gay people.

 In a 2014 address to the UN General Assembly, Mr Jammeh lamented that Western governments were pushing for homosexuality to be legalised.

 "Homosexuality in all its forms and manifestations which, though very evil, anti-human as well as anti-Allah, is being promoted as a human right by some powers," he said.

-The Gambian government's treatment of journalists and opposition parties has also caused huge concern among human rights groups.
+The Gambian government's treatment of journalists and opposition parties during his tenure in power also caused huge concern among human rights groups.

-Mr Jammeh's government has been under intense pressure to solve the murder of the editor of The Point newspaper, Deyda Hydara.
+Mr Jammeh's government was under intense pressure to solve the murder of the editor of The Point newspaper, Deyda Hydara.